Budget

 Cast / schedule summary

 When the project has a schedule, the top of the budget shows a Cast / schedule card: total shoot days, cast count, and across-all-cast work-days and hold-days (summed from the Day Out of Days report).
 These numbers are derived from the stripboard.
 Hold-days in particular are auto-calculated, not something you type in.
 For the full breakdown of how the DOOD is built, what each code means, and how it feeds cast budget lines, see Day Out of Days (DOOD).
-The first time you open the budget (or when it is empty), the app may run Pull from breakdown automatically so lines are created from your tagged elements and cast.Payments and remaining balance
+The first time you open the budget (or when it is empty), the app may run Pull from breakdown automatically so lines are created from your tagged elements and cast.Itemize an element with multiple items

 Paid amounts now come from payment transactions on each line, not from typing a paid value directly in the table.- In the budget table, expand a line and click Manage payments.